 Statistics show that almost half of asthma sufferers have to change their job or have a significant time off work due to their illness.
 If you have had to take time away from your job, you will be entitled to claim for loss of earnings you have experienced.
 You will also be able to claim compensation for expenses paid out and the pain and suffering you have gone through.

-Below are some guidelines aimed to provide an idea of the amount of compensation you can expect from your claim for asthma.
+The guidelines below provide an idea of the amount of compensation you can expect from your claim for asthma.
 It is important to note that these figures relate to the compensation for your illness only and does not take into account loss of earnings or other losses you might have experienced.

 Level of asthma

-If you believe your employer has not protected you from the risks associated with occupational asthma, there is a possibility you could make a claim.
+If you believe your employer has not protected you from the risks associated with occupational asthma, you may be able to make a claim.

 At First Personal Injury we are able to provide you with a dedicated specialist who will look after your case and handle the details with care and attention.
 We understand the circumstances surrounding workplace illnesses can be sensitive and will do everything in our power to get you the compensation you deserve.
 Please call our team of personal injury solicitors on 0800 808 9740 to find out if you could claim.